mikecapsio/texturefast-docs/docs/vs/quixel-megascans.md

 ## Short answer

-TextureFast is the better fit when you need a custom, prompt-driven full available PBR texture set on your own model.
+TextureFast is the better fit when you need a custom, prompt-driven full PBR texture set on your own model.
 Megascans is a library of scanned real-world materials and assets, and is a strong choice when the exact photoreal surface you need already exists in the catalog.